matzzze/myArchInstallGuide/README.md

 # myArchInstallGuide
-This is a summary of my personal arch installation that aims to easily re-install the system from scratch and configure it to my needs.
+This is a summary of my personal arch installation that aims to be a guide to easily re-install the system from scratch and configure it to my needs.
 **Disclaimer**:
-Please note this is pretty noob stuff, so most likely a lot of errors are included.
+Please note this is pretty noob stuff, so most likely a lot of errors are included and problems are to be expected.
-Feel free to use but use with caution and common sense.
+Feel free to use but use with caution and common sense - as usual absolutely no warranty.

-There are several chapters to get to the full system
+There are several chapters to get to the full system intially setup
 1. Preparation
     - This contains some vital preparation steps like formatting the disks and adding encryption
     - There is no automation for this at the moment over a script, so copy and paste is necessary